ivargas1030/EmployeeTracker/README.md

 ![Database Load Page](images/EmployeeTracker.JPG)

 The user can scroll through the options to bring up the specific data they would like to see.
 They can also add and remove employee records from the database.
-The overall application is pretty basic at the moment with hopeful improvements to come at a future date.
+The overall application is pretty basic and the moment with hopeful improvements to come at a future date.